The Perfect Picnic Drink Is a Refreshing Tequila-Watermelon Cooler

 Time Out Market New York (Dumbo; opened May 31)

 Food halls in NYC have become almost as ubiquitous as nail salons.
-The newest is Time Out Market New York, directly off Brooklyn Bridge Park and inside Empire Stores.
-The bilevel hall will have 21 food and drink vendors, from familiar brands like Pat La Frieda Meat Purveyors to original concepts such as Breads Bagelry.
-Of course, there’s a steakhouse—Center Cut, an offshoot of Reserve Cut on Wall Street—as well as three bars with drinks from places like Ghost Donkey and Angel Share.
+Time Out Market New York is the newest, directly off Brooklyn Bridge Park and inside Empire Stores.
+The Bilevel Hall will have 21 food and drink vendors, from familiar brands like Pat La Frieda Meat Purveyors to original concepts like Breads Bagelry.
+Of course, there’s a steakhouse—Center Cut, an offshoot of Reserve Cut on Wall Street—and three bars with drinks from places like Ghost Donkey and Angel Share.
 On the upstairs level is the money view of the Manhattan skyline from the deck, a stage for Time Out magazine-approved DJs, and even more restaurants, including an outpost of the crowded Israeli spot Nur.